mattmakai/fullstackpython.com/source/content/pages/09-data/07-sqlalchemy.markdown

   [alchemy scaffold](http://docs.pylonsproject.org/projects/pyramid_cookbook/en/latest/database/sqlalchemy.html)
   to make it easy to add SQLAlchemy to a Pyramid web app.

-* While Django does not yet support easy-swapping of the default Django backend ORM with SQLAlchemy (like it does for [template engines](https://docs.djangoproject.com/en/1.10/ref/settings/#std:setting-TEMPLATES)), there are hacks for
+* While [Django](/django.html) does not yet support easy swapping of the default Django backend ORM with SQLAlchemy (like it does for [template engines](https://docs.djangoproject.com/en/1.10/ref/settings/#std:setting-TEMPLATES)), there are hacks for
   [using SQLAlchemy within Django projects](https://engineering.betterworks.com/2015/09/03/sqlalchemy-and-django/).